kmorcinek/TS-web-cards-helper/README.md

 ## Contributors
 http://twilightstrategy.com - for providing great website about the game.
 I am parsing knowlegde already entered there.

-I need some help.
-Not only developers, there is also some data that have to be manually entered based on the knowlegde of board game.

 ## Screenshots